XeroAPI/xero-node/README.md

 4. Unit tests!

-5. Writing the SDK in Typescript will allow us to provide TS types for the API's contracts, and it's what we use internally at Xero.
-This will also aid in self-generated docs.
+5. Writing the SDK in Typescript allows us to provide TS types for the API's contracts, and it's what we use internally at Xero.
+This also enables generated docs.

 ## Maintainers
 @philals @iamam34 @bryanlloydtee @dannyvincent @dupski